The price of Greenland

 The vital Greenland, Iceland, United Kingdom Gap, better known as the GIUK Gap, is a critical bottleneck through which Russian submarines need to pass to effectively patrol the North Atlantic. (...)
 With Russia operating increasingly capable submarines, the GIUK Gap is once again of fundamental importance, and having anti-submarine warfare capabilities in Greenland would further bolster this effort.

-Moreover, as we mentioned above, there is a lot of stuff under the ground in Greenland.
+Moreover, as we mentioned above, there is a lot of stuff under the ground up there.
 That stuff can provide public revenues, but it can also provide critical inputs for U.S. industries.
 If Greenland is outside American jurisdiction, then the only way to insure access for those materials is to bid for them against, say, the People’s Republic of China.
-It makes perfect sense that the U.S. government would prefer to have the ability to simply ban their sale under the Trading with the Enemy Act or other legislation.11
+It makes perfect sense that the U.S. government would prefer to have the ability to simply ban their export under the Trading with the Enemy Act or other legislation.11

 So having Greenland be an American territory provides an insurance value.